Surface separation in elastoplastic contacts

-We have compared Persson’s multiscale contact mechanics predictions for the relation $\bar u(p)$ with numerical BEM simulations of an elastic–perfectly plastic half-space.
+We have compared Persson's multiscale contact mechanics predictions for the relation $\bar u(p)$ with numerical BEM simulations of an elastic–perfectly plastic half-space.
 In the simulations, the solid deforms elastically until the local stress reaches the penetration hardness $\sigma_{\rm P}$, after which plastic flow occurs without work (strain) hardening.
 The comparison shows that the procedure---where plastic smoothing is represented by an effective roughness power spectrum within the Persson framework---captures the overall trends observed in the simulations.

-At low squeezing pressures, deviations arise from finite-size effects: the simulations correspond to a single realisation of the rough surface, whereas the theory describes an ensemble average.
-Since the highest asperity varies from one realisation to another, and since contact at low loads involves only this asperity, relatively large fluctuations in $\bar u(p)$ are expected in this regime.
-In contrast, the real contact area depends mainly on short-wavelength roughness and is therefore much less sensitive to finite-size variability, which explains the close quantitative agreement between theory and BEM for the contact areas (see Fig.~\ref{1pOverE.2AplAel.eps}).
+The boundary element method use deterministic surfaces whereas the theory describes an ensemble average.
+At low squeezing pressures, in the finite-size region, the average surface separation $\bar u$ depends mainly on the long wavelength roughness, which differ for different realizations of the surface.
+As a result $\bar u$ for low contact pressures exhibit large finite-size fluctuations (see Fig.~\ref{1logpOverE.2baru.all.realizations.eps}).
+In contrast, the real contact area depends mainly on short-wavelength roughness and is therefore much less sensitive to finite-size variability.
+The elastic and plastic contact area predicted by the theory is in the close quantitative agreement with the BEM result (see Fig.~\ref{1pOverE.2AplAel.eps}).

-The finite-size treatment within Persson’s theory assumes that macroasperities can be represented as spherical bumps whose elastic stiffness follows Hertz theory.
+The finite-size treatment within Persson's theory assumes that macroasperities can be represented as spherical bumps whose elastic stiffness follows Hertz theory.
 When plastic deformation extends to the macroasperity scale, this assumption becomes less accurate, since plastic flattening increases the elastic stiffness upon reloading.
-Numerical indentation studies confirm that even a small flat region at the top of a spherical bump increases the elastic stiffness $K = dF/d\delta$\cite{korsunsky2001FlatPunch}.
+Numerical indentation studies confirm that even a small flat region at the top of a spherical bump increases the elastic stiffness $K = dF/d\delta$, see Ref.~\cite{korsunsky2001FlatPunch}.
 In our simulations at $\sigma_0/E^* = 0.3$, increasing $K$ by a factor of two in the finite-size model restores agreement with the BEM results (Fig.~\ref{1logPoverE.2separation.eps}).